GeorgeFkd/simple-horror-game/README.md

 - NPC that toggles between chasing the player and roaming(with a programmable interface for custom scripts)
 - Collisions w.
 AABB (for the monster they can be toggled on/off for more difficulty)

+Things practiced:

+- CMake Usage(extracting libraries mostly to implement proper architecture and be able to change graphics backends)
+- Architecture through abstractions and refactoring